Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 	- When sequences are of similar length and you want to compare them across their entire span

 ##### **Local Alignment**
-- Definition: Finds the best matching subsequences within the larger sequences
+- Definition: Finds the best matching sub-sequences within the larger sequences
 - Smith–Waterman algorithm
 - When used:
+	- When sequences differ in length or only have shared conserved regions
+	-